A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Introduction

-This challenge motivates the use of Bayesian optimization (BO) as a principled framework for Hyperparameter Optimization (HPO).
+This challenge motivates the use of Bayesian optimization (BO) as a principled framework for HPO.
 BO has proven highly effective in real-world applications where target function evaluations are expensive, such as drug discovery and materials design~\citep{korovina2020chembo, rankovic2023bochemian, rankovic2025gollum}.
 BO relies on a surrogate model to approximate the black-box function defined by hyperparameters and their performance, and uses an acquisition function to select the next configuration by balancing exploration and exploitation.
-However, directly applying BO to LoRA HPO is non-trivial, since traditional BO methods require the underlying function domain to be continuous while the hyperparameters involve discrete and have no way to integrate the domain knowledge during the optimization process~\citep{yan2025plora}.
+However, directly applying BO to LoRA HPO is non-trivial, since traditional BO methods struggle to incorporate domain knowledge into the optimization process~\citep{yan2025plora} and require the underlying function domain to be continuous and smooth while the hyperparameter space of our interest is discrete.
+Additionally, BO relies on surrogate models trained with limited data, which can lead to ineffective optimization if the surrogate model is poorly learned.

-In this work, we propose an efficient BO-based HPO framework tailored to LoRA that incorporates domain knowledge through the LLM.
-Specifically, hyperparameter configurations are expressed as structured text templates describing each hyperparameter’s name, value, role, and interactions.
+In this work, we propose an efficient BO-based HPO framework tailored to LoRA.
+This framework leverages the prior knowledge in LLM to enhance the optimization process and takes advantage of LLM's ability to encode textual information, enabling domain knowledge integration and providing flexibility in adapting to changes in input.
+Specifically, hyperparameter configurations are expressed as structured text templates, which describe each hyperparameter’s name, value, role, and interactions.
 An LLM processes this template along with a learnable token and converts it into a continuous embedding, where domain knowledge is effectively encapsulated in the learnable token.
-The learnable token, paired with observed performance, is then used to train a surrogate model, which in turn proposes the hyperparameter candidates that maximize the acquisition function.
-To further improve efficiency, we introduce a proxy training evaluation that significantly reduces evaluation cost and iteration time, enabling faster and more sample-efficient optimization.
+The learnable token, combined with observed performance data, is then used to train a surrogate model.
+This model proposes hyperparameter candidates that maximize the acquisition function.
+To further improve efficiency, we introduce a proxy training evaluation that reduces evaluation cost and iteration time, enabling faster and more sample-efficient optimization.